Nicholas of Methone

-Nicholas of Methone (died 1160/1166) was a Byzantine theologian and philosopher who served as the bishop of Methone from around 1150.
+Nicholas of Methone (Νικόλαος Μεθώνης; died 1160/1166) was a Byzantine theologian and philosopher who served as the bishop of Methone from around 1150.

 Nicholas wrote hagiography, hymnody, theology, biblical exegesis and panegyric.
 His most widely read works were his treatises against the practices and doctrines of the Latin Church, but modern scholarship regards his Refutation of the neoplatonist philosopher Proclus as his greatest work.
 Nicholas was close to the Emperor Manuel I Komnenos and served him as an advisor.
 He was involved in the major controversies over Bogomilism (1140s) and the writings of Soterichos Panteugenos (1155–1157).

 Life

 Nicholas's life is poorly known.
 He was born early in the 12th century and served as a theological adviser to the Emperor Manuel I. He sought to end the East–West Schism to bring unity between the churches and between church and state.
 He opposed the filioque clause and doctrine and took part in debates with the Latins.
 His main concern in those debates was the equality of the persons of the Trinity.
 He opposed the Bogomils as heretics.

 He was bishop of Methone by 1147–1151, for he took an active role in the controversy that followed the deposition of Patriarch Cosmas II for Bogomilism in 1147 and continued until the resignation of his successor, Nicholas IV.
 He wrote an account of the affair, in which he presents himself as one of the few supporters of Nicholas IV, who had previously resigned from the archbishopric of Cyprus.
 Although the controversy over Nicholas IV had brought him to Constantinople, Nicholas spent most of his time as bishop in Methone and was critical of those bishops who preferred to stay in the capital.
 Nevertheless, he did not like Methone, calling it "the depths of the earth" (quoting Psalm 63:9).

 Nicholas was probably bishop when Methone was devastated by a Norman raid in 1147.
 He refers to the destruction in an address to the emperor.
 His last datable work is from 1160.
 He died sometime before 1166.
 He was one of the most prominent intellectuals of 12th-century Byzantium and his works were considered authoritative down to the end of the Byzantine empire.